Max-Edelson/Bullet-Journal/admin/meetings/04_12_2021-kickoff-and-contract.md

 Jobs:
 - Have everyone sign and upload rules by Wednesday 11:59 PM.
 - Have everyone Slack DM Carmen with 10 - 15s of introductory video (with face).
-Name, grade, major, random fact(s)
+Name, grade, major, random fact(s).
+Maxim will introduce the team (brand, name).

 ## Agenda:
 1. Fillout rules.md by discussing our "contract" and deciding on a set principles that we will all abide by.